TheCSharpAcademy/CodeReviews.React.ExternalAPI/Kmakai.React.ExternalAPI/README.md

 # live link: https://mealtimeapp.netlify.app/

+To run locally cd into the project folder and run `npm install` then `npm run dev`

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: